 If this condition is not treated, two problems occur:

-If left untreated and more than normal blood flows to the lungs for a long time, the blood vessels to the lungs become permanently damaged.
-Over time, it becomes very hard for the heart to force blood to them.
+- If left untreated and more than normal blood flows to the lungs for a long time, the blood vessels to the lungs become permanently damaged.
+Over time, it becomes very hard for the heart to force blood through them.
 This is called pulmonary hypertension, which can be life threatening.